sandyol55/Ropey-Cam/README.md

 it will start a video recording.
 The recording will stop when the motion has dropped below the set (mse) TriggerLevel.

+If the frame to frame noise is so large that the system is permanently triggered then use the new Inc_Trigger_Level button to increase the trigger level value and descrease the sensitivity.
-(Adjust TriggerLevel in the code to change the sensitivity of the trigger level)
+(Adjust TriggerLevel in the code to change the initial sensitivity of the trigger level)

-When first run Ropey-Cam should create a sub-folder "Videos" where all the triggered videos will be stored.
+When first run Ropey-Cam should create a sub-folder "Videos" where all the triggered videos and associated monochrome jpeg snapshotsof the moment of triggering will be stored.

 Note that the stream should continue while video is being recorded and stored.

 The web page has some example buttons and a message feedback area to allow some control from the remote browser

 ## Circular Buffer Version

-### Update 2
+###Update 5
+New Features
+If the disk usage is above a certain level (80%) then, after each saved event, the oldest file pair in the Videos is deleted.
+The trigger Level for the motion detection is now adjustable via web browser buttons.
+If on start-up the system is recording, perhaps due to noise difference between frames, then Increment the Trigger level.
+Also new is an in-stream stamp in the top left corner showing the current frame to frame mse result versus the current Trigger Level.
+Changes
-The browser control buttons have been updated to be more useful.
+Many variable names have been updated to reflect 'best practice' so the code should be more readable.

-STOP halts the streaming and video recording and is replaced by START when pressed

-DELETE will delete all the recorded video files - needs a second press to confirm

-RESET will undo the first press of either the DELETE or REBOOT buttons

-Button4 is still a spare

-REBOOT wil reboot the Pi and also needs a second press - most useful if the program is set to autorun on boot!

-Mot_OFF will disable the motion Triggering, and is replaced by Mot_ON when pressed

-### Update 3
-Added a version that uses the CircularOutput buffer to record video from 5 secs before the trigger motion This has been updated to use the relatively new PyavOutput and CicularOutput2 methods to allow direct recording of mp4 files.
+A number of previously hard coded settings have been made parametric to adjust in line with the selected video frame dimensions.
+To aid in file review and video replay the system has been tested with a samba server running in the background and been found to be responsive, even on older platforms e.g Pi2.
+Install and activate a samba server in line with available online tutorials and access the Videos directory from a remote machine.
+On Pi platforms installing the Thunar file manager is a convenient way to get thumbnail icons of both the video and snapshot files.
+Installing mpv media player and making that the default video player, in place of VLC, allows easy access to some of the video metedata (press I).
+Also tested is invoking a systemd set-up for automatic restart of the programe on system reboot.
+Again following online tutorials.
+Can add the detailed instructions for both of these if likely to help new users.
+Both of the above (samba and systemd auto start on reboot) have been tested successfully with Pi2 as the camera server.
+If a Pi4 or Pi5 is used then considerably higher resolutions and framerates than the defaults in the current code can be supported.

 ### Update 4
 Further updates to improve the button functionality and logic.